-What you breathe every day at work, home and outside can play a role in developing COPD.
-Long-term exposure to air pollution, secondhand smoke and dust, fumes and chemicals (which are often work-related) can cause COPD.
+What you breathe every day at work, home, and outside can play a role in developing COPD.
+Long-term exposure to air pollution, secondhand smoke, and dust, fumes, and chemicals (which are often work-related) can cause COPD.

-Helping those with COPD or coping with the diagnosis
+Helping and coping with the diagnosis

 The COPD Foundation suggests these steps –